Date-driven 📅

 Almanacs – compendiums of seasonal knowledge, omens, and prognostications – go back way further than 1967.
 During the sixteenth century almanacs and calendars were the most frequently printed books besides the Bible.
 Historians such as Alexandra Walsham have shown how cultures once relied on almanacs to interpret both nature and politics.
 Modern market almanacs echo that same instinct.

 Sell Rosh Hashanah, buy Yom Kippur dates to a time when Jewish holidays had a greater impact on NYC trading desks.
 Liquidity would briefly thin around these pauses.
-But in today’s bigger, electronic markets the effect has no statistical bite.
+But in today’s bigger, electronic markets the effect has no statistical heft.

 Then there are the summer doldrums.
 For much of the twentieth century this lull was a tangible phenomenon.
 Back in the day, traders made like Plissken and escaped from New York for the holidays.
 But in our always-on world, the case for a seasonal slowdown is weaker.
 Investors still talk of listless summers, when volatility dips and news flow feels anaemic.
 But this one is now much more vibe than law.